leaflabs/leaflabs-docs/source/libmaple/overview.rst

 follow the naming scheme used in ST's reference manuals -- the pointer to ADC1's ``adc_dev`` is named ``ADC1``, and so on.

-The API documentation for the peripherals you're interested in will list the available devices on each target.
+The :ref:`API documentation <libmaple-apis>` for the peripherals you're interested in will list the available devices on each target.

 Using Devices
 ~~~~~~~~~~~~~